coolfortune/Tuter/README.md

 # Tuter
-This is the source code for a web based student-tutor service.
+This is the source code for a mobile-based student-tutor service.
 This project is the large project for COP4331C.